Stephanieewelu/Software.Architecture.Packages/Software.Architecture.Packages/README.md

 - Add support for package versioning and rollback capabilities.
 - Implement a system for automated security vulnerability scanning of packages.
 - Add support for package licensing information and compliance checks.
+- Implement a system for automated package testing and validation.
 - Develop a system for package dependency visualization.
 - Develop a comprehensive security audit and compliance framework.
 - Integrate with popular development environments (IDEs) for seamless access.